Mutisalah: Distribution

 Mutisalah are found and still treasured as heirloom beads, or beads declaring status and wealth in Sumba, Flores and Timor.
 They are also in use in Borneo.
 Mutisalah are found in Sumatra, but there they do not seem to have the same heirloom status.
 In the Philippines, mutisalah have been found in grave sites from between 100 BC and 500 AD that are known to have been manufactured in Arikamedu, South India.
 There is little evidence that they came through direct trade, rather they probably changed hands several times before reaching the Philippines.

 Classification

 There are two classes of mutisalah.
 One, the Mutiraja, is owned (and touched) only by royalty.
 They are reddish-brown or orange, shiny, and heavy in weight.
 That is, they are the lead-glass Chinese "coil" beads.
 The mutiraja used all over Nusa Tenggara Timur are usually quite small.
 There are larger mutiraja from 1.5–3 mm in diameter which are found only on Sumba and are very rare.
 The other class is known as mutibatta (orange) or Mutitanah (red-brown).
-They are somewhat larger than Mutiraja, are dull in luster, and are not as heavy.
+They are larger than Mutiraja, dull in luster, and not as heavy.
 These are drawn Indo-Pacific beads and are the beads of the commoners.